Mace-Kingsley Ranch School

-Mace-Kingsley Ranch School (later called The Ranch School, Inc., and the New Mexico Ranch School) was a Church of Scientology affiliated ranch school for children aged 8 to 17 set in a rural environment.
-The School opened in 1987 and was initially based in Palmdale, California before moving to a property in the Gila Wilderness, New Mexico.
-It was eventually closed in 2002 and its certificate of incorporation was revoked.
+Mace-Kingsley Ranch School (later called The Ranch School, Inc., and the New Mexico Ranch School) was a ranch school for children aged 8 to 17 affiliated with the Church of Scientology.
+The School opened in 1987 and based in Palmdale, California before moving to a property in the Gila Wilderness, New Mexico in the early 1990s.
+It closed in 2002 and its certificate of incorporation was revoked.
 The school's curriculum focused heavily on the teachings of Scientology.
 Students were subjected to pseudo-scientific processes such as the Purification Rundown and daily auditing.
 A large portion of each day was dedicated to cleaning and general manual labor.
 The school received criticism over the years for the treatment of students under its care.
 Students have reported cases of being underfed as well as being beaten, whipped and publicly humiliated as forms of punishment.